sophiaaphu/sophiaaphu/README.md

 ## 💫 About Me
-Hi, I'm Sophia, a software engineer at Uber.<br><br>Some fun facts :)<br>🌸 I'm from Houston, Texas and currently live in the Bay Area<br>💗 I'm interested in software development and artificial intelligence and was a Computer Engineering Major at TAMU<br>🌹 I play the piano and the violin, and I was a violinist in the TAMU Chamber Orchestra<br>🎀 I also enjoy drawing and painting
+Hi, I'm Sophia, a Software Engineer at Uber.<br><br>Some fun facts :)<br>🌸 I'm from Houston, Texas and currently live in the Bay Area<br>💗 I'm interested in software development and artificial intelligence and was a Computer Engineering Major at TAMU<br>🌹 I play the piano and the violin, and I was a violinist in the TAMU Chamber Orchestra<br>🎀 I also enjoy drawing and painting

 ## ✨ Socials
 [![Portfolio](https://img.shields.io/badge/Portfolio-ff6f91?style=for-the-badge&logo=apachespark&logoColor=white)](https://sophiaphu.com)